Marco Polo Apartments

 No analysis available

-I looked for hotel pool wording such as hotel rental program, Hilton/Ritz-style pool, or hotel-managed operations, but found none.
-Since there is also no evidence that STR is allowed, this feature must be false.
-There is no public-remark support for any hotel rental pool participation.
+I looked for hotel rental pool references such as hotel-managed operations, branded rental pools, or participation in a hotel program and found none.
+Since there is no evidence that STR is allowed, hotel pool participation is also false.

-I searched for language indicating mandatory participation, no opt-out, or required rental-program involvement, and found nothing.
-There is also no evidence of a hotel pool program in the remarks.
-Therefore this feature is false.
+I searched for language showing mandatory participation, required rental programs, or inability to opt out and found nothing.
+With no evidence of STR or a hotel pool program, mandatory participation is not supported.

 No analysis available